nereusx/tcsh-lxy/README.md

 1. Use `set backslash_quote` before messup with quotes

-1. Inline IF with redirection does not works
+1. Inline IF with redirection does not works, it has more bugs, avoid to use it.

 1. `{}` blocks does not supports pipes or redirection